top of page

 Phone: +65 6969 0716

-If you and your pets want an escape from city life and enjoy a rustic, farm-fresh meal, the Poison Ivy Bistro at Bollywood Veggies is your next best destination.
+If you're looking for an escape from city life and enjoy a rustic, farm-fresh meal, the Poison Ivy Bistro at Bollywood Veggies is your next best destination.

 Bollywood Veggies is a 10-acre farm founded by Ivy Singh-Lm and her husband Lim Ho Seng in the lush Kranji countryside.
 Their land produces everything from papayas to lemongrass and numerous banana varieties.
 And their farm fresh produce is cooked in and served at their very own Poison Ivy Bistro, where they promote healthy eating by using no MSG, less salt, no pork, no lard, and as many locally sourced ingredients as possible.